 Many dogs will drool more than usual when they are traveling by car, because they suffer from motion sickness.
 The motion upsets their stomachs, causing them nausea which in turn causes them to drool excessively.

-Dogs drool when they have pain.
-There are many reasons why a dog is in pain; for example, bloating, poisoning, infections such as ear infections or urinary tract infections, just to name a few.
 If you suspect that your dog is drooling because of pain, check for other telltale signs that may confirm your dog is in fact in pain.

 Dogs suffering from liver disease may also drool excessively.
 Liver disease is a serious health condition and should be treated by a veterinarian without delay.